-One measurement of an organizations productivity is to determine the relationship between expenses in comparison to revenue generated.
+One measurement of an organization's productivity is to determine the relationship between expenses and revenue generated.
 This measurement is known as the efficiency ratio and the lower the number, the more efficient the organization is.
-Our efficiency ratio remained consistent in 2018 near 50%.
-The graph below shows the efficiency ratio trend since 2012.
+Our efficiency ratio rose marginally in 2019 to 55.55%, but remains at a very respectable level - one of the best in the province.
+The graph below shows the efficiency ratio trend since 2013.